oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/Intel_oneCCL_Bindings_For_PyTorch_GettingStarted/README.md

 - **Intel® AI Tools**

-  You can get the AI Tools from [Intel® oneAPI Toolkits](https://www.intel.com/content/www/us/en/developer/tools/oneapi/toolkits.html#analytics-kit). <br> See [*Get Started with the Intel® AI Tools for Linux**](https://www.intel.com/content/www/us/en/develop/documentation/get-started-with-ai-linux) for AI Tools installation information and post-installation steps and scripts.
+  You can get the AI Tools from [the product page](https://www.intel.com/content/www/us/en/developer/tools/oneapi/ai-analytics-toolkit.html). <br> See [*Get Started with the Intel® AI Tools for Linux**](https://www.intel.com/content/www/us/en/develop/documentation/get-started-with-ai-linux) for AI Tools installation information and post-installation steps and scripts.

   oneCCL Bindings for PyTorch* is ready for use once you finish the Intel® AI Tools installation via Offline Installer and have run the post-installation script.